 What if my tenant wants to break their lease early?

 We recognize that this may be a very real possibility for some owners, especially if you rent to students.
 With classes at the University being moved to online forums only, and the threat of summer school also being cancelled, some tenants may need to make differrent plans for their living situation.
 Leases are contracts, therefore it is up to you on a case-by-case basis to decide what to do.
 Our FAQ in the Forms Library provides some additional thoughts on lease breaks.

 What if I can't pay my mortgage or expenses on the rental housing?
 Are there any resources for me?

 Our industry partners are working at both the state and Federal level to provide relief for mortgage payments and property taxes.
 We still maintain that the best way to stem the potential tidal wave of trouble is for tenants to be given financial assistance to pay their rent.
 However, if you have an income loss because of your own job, there may be resources for you.
 Check the Employment Development Department of California or the Governor's website for more details.

 Is it true I can't evict someone during the COVID-19 crisis?

 The City Council has passed a moratorium on evictions on March 17.
 It prohibits you from serving a 3-day notice for nonpayment of rent or serving an eviction for an Owner Move In during the course of the state of emergency.
-It's important to note that the moratorium does not absolve a tenant's responsiblity to pay the rent once the moratorium is lifted.
+It's important to note that the moratorium does not absolve a tenant's responsiblity to pay the rent once the moratorium is lifted, however you will never be able to evict the tenant for nonpayment of deferred rent due to COVID-19.
 It will be your responsibility (and choice) to determine how you manage a tenant's inability to pay the rent.

 Does my tenant have to stay in their unit during Berkeley's shelter in place?
 Can someone move in/move out of my unit?